Month of July 2004

 I registered as 'telent', but I don't think it knows enough about me yet for it to be worth anyone's time going to find me there right now.

-Earlier this week I hacked up some inline allocation routines for SBCL
+Earlier this week I hacked up some inline allocation routines for#

 Earlier this week I hacked up some inline allocation routines for SBCL.
 Each thread already has its own region, so Lisp code should be able to allocate within that region just by incrementing the (thread-local) free pointer, rather than calling into C for every 8 bytes.
 And now it can.